Bantarus/story-weaver-rpg/docs/ai_flows.md

     -   `themes` (string): Underlying themes.
     -   `tone` (string): Overall tone and style.
 -   **Logic:**
-    -   Uses a Genkit prompt (`analyzeSourceMaterialPrompt`) that instructs the AI to act as a literary analyst and extract the specified elements from the `storyText`.
+    -   Uses a Genkit prompt (`analyzeSourceMaterialPrompt`) that instructs the AI to act as a literary analyst and extract the specified elements from the `storyText`, ensuring the analysis is provided in the specified `language`.
     -   The output is expected as a JSON object matching `AnalyzeSourceMaterialOutputSchema`.
     -   Dynamically selects the model (Google AI or Ollama) based on `aiSettings`.

 ## 2. `generateNarrativeOutline`

 -   **File:** `src/ai/flows/generate-narrative-outline.ts`
--   **Purpose:** To create a narrative outline that integrates the user's custom character into the provided story, considering advanced generation parameters.
+-   **Purpose:** To create a narrative outline that integrates the user's custom character into the provided story, considering advanced generation parameters and the selected language.
 -   **Input (`GenerateNarrativeOutlineInput`):**
     -   `storyText` (string): The original story text.
     -   `characterDescription` (string): A description of the player's character (name, archetype, background, goals).
-    -   `desiredTone` (string, optional): Preferred narrative tone (e.g., "Heroic", "Mysterious").
+    -   `desiredTone` (string, optional): Preferred narrative tone.
-    -   `desiredLength` (string, optional): Preferred narrative length/complexity (e.g., "Short", "Medium", "Long").
+    -   `desiredLength` (string, optional): Preferred narrative length/complexity.
     -   `keyThemes` (string, optional): Specific themes to emphasize.
-    -   `aiSettings` (object, optional): Specifies AI provider and Ollama model.
+    -   `aiSettings` (object, optional): Specifies AI provider, Ollama model, and `language` for the outline.
 -   **Output (`GenerateNarrativeOutlineOutput`):**
-    -   `narrativeOutline` (string): A textual outline describing how the character's journey might unfold, incorporating the inputs.
+    -   `narrativeOutline` (string): A textual outline in the specified `language`, describing how the character's journey might unfold.
 -   **Logic:**
-    -   Uses a Genkit prompt (`generateNarrativeOutlinePrompt`) that instructs the AI to weave the `characterDescription` into the `storyText`, considering `desiredTone`, `desiredLength`, and `keyThemes`.
+    -   Uses a Genkit prompt (`generateNarrativeOutlinePrompt`) that instructs the AI to weave the `characterDescription` into the `storyText`, considering `desiredTone`, `desiredLength`, `keyThemes`, and generating the output in the specified `language`.
     -   The output is expected as a JSON object matching `GenerateNarrativeOutlineOutputSchema`.
     -   Dynamically selects the model based on `aiSettings`.

 ## 3. `formatGameDataJson`

 -   **File:** `src/ai/flows/format-game-data-json.ts`
 -   **Purpose:** To transform the high-level `narrativeOutline` into a detailed, structured JSON array of scenes that the game engine can directly consume.
-This flow now also generates in-game effects and alignment shifts for choices.
+This flow generates content in the specified language, including in-game effects and alignment shifts.
 -   **Input (`FormatGameDataJsonInput`):**
     -   `narrativeOutline` (string): The narrative outline generated by the previous flow.
-    -   `aiSettings` (object, optional): Specifies AI provider and Ollama model.
+    -   `aiSettings` (object, optional): Specifies AI provider, Ollama model, and `language` for all game data content.
 -   **Output (`FormatGameDataJsonOutput`, which is `AIGameDataSchema`):**
-    -   `title` (string): Overall title for the adventure.
+    -   `title` (string): Overall title for the adventure (in specified `language`).
     -   `startSceneId` (string): The ID of the initial scene.
     -   `scenes` (array of `AISceneNode`): A list of all game scenes.
+All textual content within `AISceneNode` (titles, text, choice text, effect descriptions) is generated in the specified `language`.
 Each `AISceneNode` includes:
         -   `id` (string): Unique scene identifier.
         -   `title` (string): Title for the scene.
         -   `text` (string): Narrative text for the scene.